Agomzyemeka/Simple-Churn-Prediction-App/README.md

 We encourage you to try out the app and provide feedback.
 Let us know if you find it useful for your business and if there are any improvements you'd like to see.

 ## CODSOFT Project Repository
-If you want to see the CODSOFT repository where the notebook used for this project is stored, you can visit my GitHub repository [here](https://github.com/Agomzyemeka/Simple-Churn-Prediction-App).
+If you want to see my CODSOFT Task repository where the notebook used for training the Churn Prediction Model was trained, you can visit my GitHub repository [here](https://github.com/Agomzyemeka/Simple-Churn-Prediction-App).

 ## Contact
-Feel free to reach out if you have any questions or suggestions.
+Feel free to reach out to me at <emyagomoh54321@gmail.com> if you have any questions or suggestions.
 Your feedback is highly appreciated!